tkchafin/resistnet/README.md

-# autoStreamTree
+# riverscape
-Automated pipeline for examining patterns of genetic differentiation in stream networks from single-gene, multi-gene, or SNP datasets.
+Riverscape is a collection of Python packages for examining patterns of multi-locus genetic differentiation in dendritic networks.

+Currently divided into two major packages:
+- autoStreamTree : This package calculates genetic and stream-distances by snapping sampling points to a network provided using an input shapefile and calculating a minimal sub-network, tests for isolation-by-distance, and fits genetic distances to stream segments using the Stream-tree algorithm by Kalinowski et al. 2008.
+- autoCircuitGA : This package implements a genetic algorithm to optimize multi-variable resistance models on networks in Circuitscape.
+This is somewhat similar to the way in which ResistanceGA accomplishes this for raster datasets, but with some critical algorithmic differences (see below)

 --In progress--

 Contact: tkchafin@uark.edu

+## autoStreamTree

-## Software Description
+### Software Description
 autoStreamTree is a Python software package providing various analyses aimed at analyzing patterns of genetic differentiation among aquatic stream-dwelling organisms.
 The intention is to take what was previously a tedious process involving multiple discrete steps and to integrate these all in one place.

 Currently, autoStreamTree provides a companion library of functions for calculating various measures of genetic distances among individuals or populations, including model-corrected p-distances (e.g. Jukes-Cantor 1969, Kimura 2-parameter, Tamura-Nei 1993) as well as those based on allele frequencies (e.g. Theta-ST, linearized Fst, Jost's D -- full list of available distance models below).
 It also includes integrated functions for parsing an input vector shapefile of streams (see below 'Requirements for input shapefiles') for easy calculation of pairwise stream distances between sites, as well as the ordinary or weighted least-squares fitting of reach-wise genetic distances according to the "stream tree" model of Kalinowski et al. (2008).
 Various plotting functions are also provided for downstream analysis, including looking at patterns of isolation-by-distance.
 Outputs should also be directly importable into R, with additional outputs with annotated streamtree fitted distances provided for analysis in your GIS suite of choice.